bahrus/trans-render/README.md

 Note the unusual property name casing, in the JavaScript arena for the NextStep object:  Transform, Select, SkipSibs, etc.  As we will see, this pattern is to allow the interpreter to distinguish between css matches for a nested Transform, vs a "NextStep" JS object.

+## What does wdwsf stand for?

+As you may have noticed, some abbreviations are used by this library:

+init = initialize
+ctx = (rendering) context
+idx = (numeric) index of array
+SkipSibs = Skip Siblings
+attribs = attributes
+props = properties
+refs = references

 # Use Case 1:  Applying the DRY principle to (post) punk rock lyrics